floalt/Nextcloud-OCC-Scripts/README.md

 ### description
 Add all users to a group or remove them out of a group.
+Took a lot of code from https://help.nextcloud.com/t/importing-users-from-csv-file-and-adding-users-to-different-groups/30881/4
+Thanks to Troublicious

 ### usage
 `./groupallusers.sh <add|remove> <groupname>`